Extensions & Plugins

 Apps & Tools

 D-Type is designed with portability in mind.
 Our code is written in a clean, object-oriented and platform independent manner in a subset of industry standard C++.
 Consequently, all D-Type engines can be compiled and deployed on virtually any platform in existence today.
-This includes Microsoft Windows (95/98/NT/2000/XP/Vista/7), Linux, Mac OS X, iOS, Android, Windows Phone, Windows RT, XBox, Raspberry Pi, MS-DOS etc. And since D-Type API is the same on all these platforms, developers of cross-platform applications only need to learn one cross-platform API and implement their D-Type rendering subsystem once.
+This includes Microsoft Windows, Linux, macOS, iOS, Android, Windows Phone, Windows RT, XBox, Raspberry Pi, Zealz GK802 Quad Core Android Mini PC and even MS-DOS.
+And since D-Type API is the same on all these platforms, developers of cross-platform applications only need to learn one cross-platform API and implement their D-Type rendering subsystem once.

 To ensure quick and smooth integration, D-Type comes with numerous examples that demonstrate various D-Type features.
 In addition, all licensing options come with optional support and free future upgrades.

 With over 6,000 run-time auto-hinted anti-aliased characters/second and well over 18,000 non-hinted anti-aliased characters/second at 12 ppem on a 266 MHz Pentium II processor, D-Type Font Engine is most likely the world's fastest grayscale font rasterizer.